b-dmitry1/stm32/examples/README.md

 To compile a single project use a "_compile.bat" script from a project's directory.

 ### Compiling on a Linux host
-- Under development -
+Run "make MCU=(model)"

+where (model) is 103, 105, 407, or 429.

+### Flashing
-Please change the path to your STM programmer util in the "_write.bat" file if you are working in a Windows environment.
+Please change the path to your STM programmer util in a "_write.bat" file if you are working in a Windows environment.

+On a Linux machine please select appropriate openocd's script in a "_write.sh" script.
+To make this script executable type "chmod +x _write.sh".